rabestro/exercism-solutions-awk/README.md

 - [Automated readability index](https://exercism.org/tracks/awk/exercises/automated-readability-index)
 - [Mazy Mice](https://exercism.org/tracks/awk/exercises/mazy-mice)

-I'm also a mentor for this track.
-You can read testimonials from my students [here](https://exercism.org/profiles/rabestro/testimonials).

 ## Installation

 To run these solutions locally, you'll need to install Gnu AWK and Bats.